 The below resource guides offer ideas for engaging students to understand and address inequalities experienced by First Nations children through three interrelated campaigns: Shannen’s Dream, Jordan’s Principle, and I am a witness.
 You may also find useful...
 Examples of learning in action...
-Caring Society Resource Guides: Reconciliation Canada.
+Caring Society Resource Guides: Information Sheet: First Nations Education Child-friendly information sheet on First Nation child welfare complaint School Resource Kindergarten to Grade 2 School Resource Grade 3-6.
+Reconciliation Canada.
 Walking Together.
 The Failure of Reconciliation — Taiaiake Alfred.
 This is an addendum to the post I did a few weeks back — “A Short Course On The Theory Of Continuous Recolonization Of Indigenous People” — showing a comprehensive series of lectures on indigenous people and colonialism by Taiaiake Alfred.

 This is an update or a letter from the barricades or a reanimation of the struggle in the form of a talk delivered in April at a conference at l’Université du Québec in Montreal.
 You have to watch this man speak.
 He’s amiable, articulate, intelligent and indomitable.
 In a cynical age, he’s a moralist, a smart man with a conscience and a mission.
 Click here to watch “The Failure of Reconciliation” Here’s what I wrote last time: Taiaiake Alfred is an old friend and a fierce and eloquent advocate for his people.